tangjielong928/mqspn/README.md

 # mqspn

-This is the code for MQSPN
+The code for paper "Multi-grained Query-guided Set Prediction Network for Grounded Multimodal Named Entity Recognition" will be updated soon.